 That means to fully comprehend what Dr. Sutherland and his wife Adah meant by “Be Still and Know I AM.”
 The epitaph feels pre-planned as conscious advice that was permanently etched on their two headstones laid together in Point Pinos by the lighthouse in Pacific Grove, California.
 When you practice as Dr. Sutherland taught - even beyond his last breath - it is a biodynamics that ignites the evolution of consciousness.

-As mentioned, each year hundreds of graduates of biodynamic craniosacral therapy (BCST) attend our mentor and Post Biodynamic Stillness Touch classes.
-Enrollment has exploded: in 2018, 450 BCST graduates took Dynamic Stillness Post Biodynamic courses.
+As mentioned, each year hundreds of graduates of Biodynamic Cranial Sacral Therapy (BCST) attend our Mentor and Post-Biodynamic Stillness Touch classes.
+Enrollment has exploded: in 2018, 450 BCST graduates took the Dynamic Stillness School's Post-Biodynamic courses.
 Here’s what one student, a BCST certified teacher, wrote about participating in our post-graduate Stillness Touch class:

 “You have brought us the illuminated essence of biodynamics.
 So many BCST practitioners are ready because they have felt the potential of the evolutionary work, but no one teaches the deepest layers except the Dynamic Stillness School.
 It must have been arduous for you all these years given that the BCST schools were against your teachings, and, not every BCST practitioner is ready to accept the evolutionary path.
 I can imagine how many BCST teachers, and therapists trained by them, must be upset that their therapeutic concepts have to come crashing down to practice the Dynamic Stillness work.”